BgeeDB/bgee_web/README.md

 import { geneToLdJSON } from '~/helpers/schemaDotOrg';
 import { getMetadata } from '~/helpers/metadata';

-export async function loader({ params, request }) {
+/** Function executed on the server to render the DOM using the data retrieved */ export async function loader({ params, request }) {
   try {
     const [genesResp, speciesResp] = await Promise.all([